Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Introduction

-In this paper, we study theoretically the Seebeck coefficient of \BETS \; using a TB model with transfer energies, which are derived from the first principles relativistic DFT calculation.~\cite{Tsumuraya_Suzumura, Suzumura_Tsumuraya_2021} The present paper is organized as follows.
-In Sect.
-2, a formulation for $\alpha$-(BETS)$_2$I$_3$ is given, where a TB model consists of transfer energies with both real and imaginary parts.
-Electronic states of the TB model are shown using the conduction and valence energy bands around the Dirac point and the density of states.
-In Sect.
-3, the Seebeck coefficient $S$ is calculated by adding the impurity and e-p scatterings.
-The $T$ dependence of $S$ for both $x$ and $y$ directions is shown and analyzed in terms of the spectral conductivity with velocities.
-Section 4 is devoted to summary and discussion.
+In this paper, we theoretically study the Seebeck coefficient of \BETS \; using a TB model with transfer energies, which are derived from the first-principles relativistic DFT calculation~\cite{Tsumuraya_Suzumura, Suzumura_Tsumuraya_2021}.
+The present paper is organized as follows.
+In Sec.
+II, a formulation for $\alpha$-(BETS)$_2$I$_3$ is given, in which a TB model consists of transfer energies with both real and imaginary parts.
+The electronic states of the TB model are shown using the conduction and valence energy bands around the Dirac point and the density of states.
+In Sec.
+III, the Seebeck coefficient $S$ is calculated by adding the impurity and e-p scatterings.
+The $T$ dependence of $S$ for both the $x$ and $y$ directions is shown and analyzed in terms of the spectral conductivity with velocities.
+Section IV is devoted to a summary and discussion.